Antanas Varnelis: Murders

-After his release, Varnelis cohabited with an acquaintance from the orphanage, but soon quarreled with him and left for his older brother Pranas, who worked on a private farm in Gelgaudiškis.
+After his release, Varnelis cohabited with an acquaintance from the orphanage, but soon quarrelled with him and left for his older brother Pranas, who worked on a private farm in Gelgaudiškis.
 There, Varnelis, according to eyewitnesses, was parasitic, living on his brother's expenses and abusing alcohol.
-The farm owners quickly got tired of Varnelis' behavior, and both he and his brother were kicked out.
+The farm owners quickly got tired of Varnelis' behaviour, and both he and his brother were kicked out.
 While in Gelgaudiškis, in June 1992, under the threat of a knife, Varnelis attempted to rape a 13-year-old local resident, also stealing a loaf of bread and 300 rubles from her.

 After this, he did not have a more permanent place and wandered around various villages.
 In July, together with his brother Pranas, Antanas robbed a house of a forester in Samuolynė in the Šakiai District.
 Pranas was apprehended while Antanas escaped.
-On July 28, he committed his first murder in Bernotai in the Šakiai District.
+On 28 July, he committed his first murder in Bernotai in the Šakiai District.
 The victim was a lonely 70-year-old local, whom Varnelis beat to death.
 He then stole 2,000 rubles and set the house on fire to cover his tracks.
 The police arrested six suspects, but they had an alibi.
-Varnelis traveled on foot avoiding larger settlements and sleeping in random barns.
-Three weeks later, on August 18, Varnelis committed the second murder in Feliksavas in the Telšiai District.
+Varnelis travelled on foot avoiding larger settlements and sleeping in random barns.
+Three weeks later, on 18 August, Varnelis committed the second murder in Feliksavas in the Telšiai District.
 The victim was another lonely pensioner.
 Varnelis stole 12,000 rubles and ate while the man was still alive.
 The investigators initially did not make a connection between the two murders.
-They did receive a description of Varnelis and were able to prepare a facial composite from two men that Varnelis sold the stolen items to.
+They did receive a description of Varnelis and were able to prepare a facial composite from two men to whom Varnelis sold the stolen items.